d2l-ai/d2l-en/chapter_linear-classification/environment-and-distribution-shift.md

 we do not need to access labels $y \sim p(y)$.

-In this case, there exists a very effective approach that will give almost as good results as the original: logistic regression, which is a special case of softmax regression (see :numref:`sec_softmax`) for binary classification.
+In this case, there exists a very effective approach that will give almost as good results as the original: namely, logistic regression, which is a special case of softmax regression (see :numref:`sec_softmax`) for binary classification.
 This is all that is needed to compute estimated probability ratios.